ECE137B

 Checkoffs will be in the lab, and will be by appointment.
 A signup sheet for lab checkoffs will be distributed in lecture.
 Please see the TAs if you must change your appointment time.
 During the checkoff periods, the TAs are not available to provide you with guidance, and the lab is will be closed except to those checking off.
 This means that you should plan to have your lab fully tested and working the day before.

-Problem sets are due 5PM in
+Problem sets are due 5PM by

 ||||